antobarbero/my-recipes-shopping-list/README.md

 `git clone https://github.com/antobarbero/my-recipes-shopping-list.git`

-2 - Create a virtualenvironment and install dependencies with poetry:
+2 - Create a virtualenvironment and install dependencies with poetry by running this command:

 `poetry install`

+3 - Activate the created virtual environment (.venv)

+Windows: `.venv\Scripts\activate`

-3 - Set the created virtual environment as your project interpreter.
+Or set the created virtual environment as your project interpreter and open a new terminal to have it activated.

+(in pycharm: Settings -> Python Interpreter -> add local -> Select 'Existing'-> Select "my-recipes-shopping-list\.venv\Scripts\python.exe)

 4 - Run the server: